Tech Talk: Ext JS and Angular 2 – Use the Best of Both to Build Your Apps

 The Agile development has brought down the software delivery timelines from what used to be 12 to 18 months to a mere 2 to 4 months cycle.
 According to Forrester, software development is reaching a zero day event as feedback driven development is taking over requirements driven development.
 Because of this change, organizations need tools to optimize on the frequency of software delivery.
 In this presentation, we’ll explore unique ways to improve speed of app development using Sencha’s tools for visual drag and drop based app building and theming.

-Speaker: Sandeep Adwankar, Sencha
+Sandeep Adwankar, Product Manager at Sencha

 Expect the Unexpected: How to Deal with Errors in Sencha Applications